mosra/magnum-bindings/doc/python/magnum.trade.rst

 .. py:function:: magnum.trade.AbstractImporter.open_file
     :raise RuntimeError: If file opening fails

+    For compatibility with :ref:`os.path`, on Windows this function converts all backslashes in :p:`filename` to forward slashes before passing it to :dox:`Trade::AbstractImporter::openFile()`, which expects forward slashes
+    as directory separators on all platforms.

 .. py:property:: magnum.trade.AbstractImporter.mesh_count
     :raise AssertionError: If no file is opened
 .. py:function:: magnum.trade.AbstractImporter.mesh_level_count